The Zoo Interchange

 Chances are if you have been to Milwaukee you have driven through the Zoo Interchange.
 It is the gateway to all that makes Milwaukee famous with arterials leading to entertainment, businesses, and homes.
 Innovative when the interchange was built in 1963, by 2003 it was not meeting the traffic needs and safety expectations of the changing city.
-A massive reconstruction was analyzed, planned, designed and constructed by thousands of people.
+A massive reconstruction was analyzed, planned, designed, and constructed by thousands of people.
 It takes a village truly applies here.
-Kapur & Associates is proud to be an integral part in the successful reconstruction of this prominent junction by performing a full range of engineering services for 15 years.
-The team, as part of a joint venture helped gather data to kick-off the project, they analyzed its impact, designed alternatives, and supported the construction team.
+Kapur & Associates is proud to be an integral part of the successful reconstruction of this prominent junction by performing a full range of engineering services for 15 years.
+The team, as part of a joint venture, helped gather data to kick-off the project, they analyzed its impact, designed alternatives, and supported the construction team.
 For their contribution, the project, the Wisconsin Department of Transportation, and Kapur & Associates were just honored with a 2019 ACEC Engineering Excellence Best of State Award.

 Building the Foundation

 Kapur’s involvement in the reconstruction of the Zoo Interchange, where I-41/I-94/I-894 connect, began in 2004 with data gathering tasks and surveying.
 Team members collected utility system maps, verified field locations, and then created geocoded linework for electronic base files.
 They reviewed the existing conditions from shoulder widths to vertical clearances to pavement cross slopes to mapping major drainage areas and boundaries.
 Kapur experts then built a Geographic Information System (GIS) database to house all the information.
 This served as the foundation and hub for all critical project information for the next ten years.
 With a simple query, planners and designers had access to accurate information such as bridge numbers with links to original plans, rehabilitation work performed, and structure inspection ratings making their jobs much easier.